Munya-Marinda/connectease/README.md

-# 👥📊📅 SoloSales
+# 👥📊📅 ConnectEase

 `Your Personal Client Management Solution`

-**_SoloSales_** is a powerful React Native application designed to simplify your client management process.
-Whether you're a sales professional, entrepreneur, or anyone who needs to keep track of prospective clients, **_SoloSales_** has you covered.
+**_ConnectEase_** is a powerful React Native application designed to simplify your client management process.
+Whether you're a sales professional, entrepreneur, or anyone who needs to keep track of prospective clients, **_ConnectEase_** has you covered.

 ## Features